alissin/little-big-tips/_pattern-algorithm/singleton/README.md

 ## _**Little Big Tips**_ ![Joystick](https://raw.githubusercontent.com/alissin/alissin.github.io/master/images/joystick.png) > Pattern / Algorithm > singleton pattern

-Feel free to try this behaviour on the playable demonstration / prototype: [Combat Wings](https://simmer.io/@alissin/combat-wings).

-_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
-The scenario and the props are free assets from the Asset Store.

 > ![Combat Wings](./../../z_images/combat_wings/combat-wings.png)

+Feel free to try this behaviour on the playable demonstration / prototype: [Combat Wings](https://simmer.io/@alissin/combat-wings).<br/>
+<sub>_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
+The scenario and the props are free assets from the Asset Store.</sub>

 #### Problem description
 There are several enemies on this level and all of them need to know where is the player airplane and check if it is close enough to start the attack.